 For example, as restaurants across the country were forced to close due to COVID-19 surges, owners and managers turned to delivery to try to make up lost revenue.
 However, the operating expenses involved in unused restaurant dining rooms made this pivot financially challenging.
 Enter ghost kitchens, operations in which numerous restaurant concepts operate delivery and takeout-only models out of the same industrial kitchen.
 In fact, the global ghost kitchen market could reach $1 trillion by 2030, according to Euromonitor.

 In a similar way, application of technology to a variety of business processes has allowed companies in other verticals to achieve critical mass in market penetration and adoption.
 This pull-forward effect from COVID-19 has coincided with large amounts of available capital seeking to fund innovation.
 As reported by the NVCA Venture Monitor, in 2021 US venture-backed companies raised nearly $330 billion – roughly double the previous record of $166.6 billion raised in 2020 – of which approximately $230 billion represented late-stage deals.
 Furthermore, nontraditional investors such as corporate venture funds, hedge funds, Private Equity (PE) firms and sovereign wealth funds participated in nearly 77% of total annual deal value.

 As investors in private companies have gained more options to monetize their stakes, the market for these companies has exploded.

 While there was only a handful of early movers in the secondaries market that started providing liquidity solutions at the private company level over the last couple decades, the broader secondaries market recently started adapting to these changing market conditions and growing needs of private company shareholders.
-As a result, we can expect to see significant growth in this segment of the secondaries market in the years ahead, a market that is now approaching $100 billion in annual transaction volume, according to Greenhill &Co.
+As a result, we can expect to see significant growth in this segment of the secondaries market in the years ahead, a market that in 2021 generated $130 billion in annual transaction volume, according to Greenhill Cogent and Jeffries.

-SPACs have gained popularity because they cut the time and hassle of going public.
+SPACs recently gained popularity because they cut the time and hassle of going public.
 While a traditional IPO can take up to six months or more to complete, SPACs can occur in just a few months.
 By going public within a SPAC, private companies can avoid gag rules around financial projections that bind companies going public via a traditional IPO.
 However, there are some tradeoffs as SPACs may result in greater dilution to existing shareholders compared to IPOs and often do not immediately garner institutional research which could impact trading.
 As a result, SPACs may face additional regulatory scrutiny going forward.
 Also, rules require SPACs to acquire a target to take public within a specific period of time, usually within two years.
-That means all of the SPACs launched last year and this year need to find companies to purchase or risk returning investor’s money without a deal.
+That means all of the SPACs launched in recent years need to find companies to purchase or risk returning investor’s money without a deal.

 More companies than ever before are accessing public markets through direct public offerings, which also bypass traditional IPOs.
 The U.S. Securities and Exchange Commission approved a plan in December 2020 that allows companies to raise new funds as part of a direct listing.
 Previously, companies were not allowed to issue new shares and raise funds as part of the direct listing process.

-The cash descending on the late-stage venture capital market means that valuations are rising quickly.
-Because of this rising tide of cash, investors must be careful because not every company is viable or a worthwhile investment.
+In aggregate, the cash descending on the late-stage venture capital market has further enabled innovation while often driving up valuations, but investors must be careful because not every company is viable or a worthwhile investment.

 The potential bubble forming around this market means that investors need to be highly discriminating in selecting late-stage venture companies to invest in.
 Similarly, private company capitalizations can be quite complex as there are often multiple classes of securities, each with different economic and voting rights.
 There are many ways to potentially take advantage of this type of market dislocation to focus on the highest caliber of available assets.